 Fancy for a drink?
 Hungry for a lovely meal?
 Then enjoy all of it at the Bruges’ best place to eat, De Republiek.
 Nevertheless don’t expect to get traditional Belgian beef stew because that one you can get from your grandmother at home!

 If you have an opportunity to visit Bruges, don’t think twice.
 Go there for 1 or 2 days and you will no doubt fall in love with that endlessly fascinating city!
-And if you are planning to visit other beautiful cities of Belgium I would suggest to go from Bruges to Brussels.
-You can find out more about Brussels here.
+And if you are planning to visit other beautiful cities of Belgium I would recommend to go from Bruges to Brussels, Ghent or Antwerp.